Peda Avutapalli: Economy

 The town's main source of income is non-agriculture, other industries include ceramics and plastics, paper and oil mills.

 Transport

 Peda Avutapalli is well connected by road.
 Asian Highway 45 runs through the town.
-APS RTC operates bus services from Vijayawada, Eluru and Gannavaram to this town.
+APS RTC operates bus services from Vijayawada to pedda avutapalli 201C Vijayawada, Eluru and Gannavaram to this town.
 Peda Avutapalli railway station serves the town.